solital/documentation/docs/docs/helpers.md

 * Handles PHP sessions.

 To get a value from an existing session, leave the `$value` parameter empty.
 To create a new session, inform the session key in the first parameter, and the session value in the second parameter.
-See more in [Session and Cookies](session-and-cookie.md).
+See more [here](session.md).

 ```php
 /**